 On the basis of the corporate mission, new governance principles were then developed in an interactive workshop in the autumn of 2021 with input from managers at all hierarchy levels.
-These are to be implemented, communicated and anchored in the course of the financial year 2022.
+These were implemented, communicated and anchored in the course of the financial year 2022.
+Initial management and personnel development instruments, such as a comprehensive leadership feedback survey with questions on direct line managers, on general management, as well as on the company and the general sentiment, were also derived on this basis in the financial year 2022.

 The personnel strategy and its vision represent another part of the corporate governance practices.
-MLP is an attractive employer and is perceived as such both by its own employees and by potential applicants on the employment market.
-All employees are proud to work for the company and to make an important contribution to the sustainable success of MLP through their efforts.
-The employees feel a connection and identify with the MLP mission statement, the management model and in particular the culture of performance and trust that is actively lived out at all levels of MLP.
+MLP is an attractive employer and is perceived as such both by its own employees and by relevant stakeholders and applicants on the employment market.
+All employees, including trainees and students, see themselves as a part of MLP and are proud to make an important contribution to the company's sustainable success as a business through their work.
+Within the economic framework conditions, staff at MLP can express and continuously develop their preferences and strengths.
+MLP regards itself as a dynamic and learning organisation that promotes lifelong learning for all.
+Not only do the employees feel a connection with MLP's mission statement and leadership principles, they also identify with MLP's culture of performance and trust.

 Various HR fields of action have also been defined on the basis of this.
-This exemplifies the positioning of the employer brand or the increase in employer attractiveness, in particular for women - among other things also through active expansion and optimisation of the family-friendly framework conditions associated with working at MLP.
-Another action area revolves around actively working towards greater participation of women at all management levels within the company, which became even more important at MLP in 2021.
+This exemplifies the positioning of the employer brand or the increase in employer attractiveness, in particular for women - among other things through active expansion and optimisation of the family-friendly framework conditions associated with working at MLP.
+Another action area revolves around actively working towards greater participation of women at all management levels within the company, which has been gaining significance at MLP since 2021.
+Focus is also on increasing the identification and commitment of employees through targeted measures for promoting staff retention, as well as further development of strategic personnel and succession planning.